 There are several nonimmigrant visa classifications that provide work authorization "incident to status"—in other words, without need for extra review by U.S. Citizenship and Immigration Services and issuance of a work permit card (EAD), but based simply upon the type of visa the person received.

-Upon arrival in the U.S., the Customs and Border Protection (CBP) officer will review your visa and make a note in your passport showing your date of entry, visa category, and how long you may remain.
-This period of stay is your "status."
 Common nonimmigrant visa categories that provide work authorization incident to status include E, F, H, I, J, L, O, P, Q, R, and TN.

+Upon arrival in the U.S., the Customs and Border Protection (CBP) officer will review your entry visa and make a note in your passport showing your date of entry, visa category, and how long you may remain.
+During this period of stay, you are said to hold immigration "status."

 CBP will also prepare a document known as the "I-94 Departure Record."
 In the past, CBP issued this important document—which supplies proof of lawful entry as well as the date upon which the nonimmigrant's status in the U.S. expires—in paper form.
 However, in 2013, CBP switched to an automated system of preparing I-94s for most entrants.
 Because the SSA can easily confirm a nonimmigrant's status through this automated system, you can now apply for your SSN any time after you arrive in the United States.

-The documents you will need to apply for an SSN are your passport and I-94 Departure Record.
-Download your I-94 from the Customs and Border Protection online service.
-Once you have your I-94, visit a local SSA office near your home or work.
+The documents you will need to apply for an SSN are your passport and I-94, which you can obtain from the CBP website.
+Bring these to a local SSA office near your home or work.
 You can find an office at www.ssa.gov.
 SSA typically issues the SSN within two to four weeks.

 But again, you don't need the SSN to start working.
 Your immigration status allows you to work.
 The SSN merely facilitates the payroll process.